ooni/probe-cli/docs/design/dd-003-step-by-step.md

 The Dialer combines DNSLookup and TCPConnect when the address contains a TCP/UDP endpoint in which the hostname is not an IP address (e.g., `dns.google:443`).
-To observe a TCPConnect we need to make sure that we're passing an address argument containing an IP address (e.g., `8.8.8.8:443`) otherwise the whole operation will be a DNS lookup plus one or more TCP-connect attempts.
+To observe a TCPConnect, we need to make sure that we're passing an address argument containing an IP address (e.g., `8.8.8.8:443`) otherwise, the whole operation will be a DNS lookup plus one or more TCP-connect attempts.

 ```Go